Brent Scowcroft: Career

 President George H. W. Bush presented him with the Presidential Medal of Freedom in 1991.
 In 1993, he was created an Honorary Knight Commander of the Order of the British Empire by Queen Elizabeth II at Buckingham Palace.
 In 1988, he received the Golden Plate Award of the American Academy of Achievement.
 In 2005, Scowcroft was awarded the William Oliver Baker Award by the Intelligence and National Security Alliance.

 In 1998, he co-wrote A World Transformed with George H. W. Bush.
 This book described what it was like to be in the White House during the end of the Cold War, as the Soviet Union collapsed in the early 1990s.
 Notably, both figures explained why they didn't go on to Baghdad in 1991: "Had we gone the invasion route, the United States could conceivably still be an occupying power in a bitterly hostile land."
 In 1994, Scowcroft co-authored the opinion-editorial "The Time for Temporizing is Over" urging President Bill Clinton to order a preemptive strike on North Korea's Yongbyon nuclear facility unless it readmitted International Atomic Energy Agency inspectors.

 His discussions of foreign policy with Zbigniew Brzezinski, led by journalist David Ignatius, were published in a 2008 book titled America and the World: Conversations on the Future of American Foreign Policy.

 Scowcroft was a member of the Honorary Council of Advisors for U.S.-Azerbaijan Chamber of Commerce (USACC).
 Critics have suggested that Scowcroft was unethical in his lobbying for the Turkish and Azeri governments because of his ties to Lockheed Martin and other defense contractors that do significant business with Turkey.

 He was also a member of the board of directors of the International Republican Institute, and served on the Advisory Board for Columbia University's School of International and Public Affairs and for America Abroad Media.

 Scowcroft endorsed Hillary Clinton in the run-up for the 2016 United States presidential election.

+In 1989, he was sent to Beijing, China following the Tiananmen Square massacre by President George H.W.
+Bush for a sensitive China-related mission.